Rep. Mia McLeod (D-79) sent the following press release to media outlets on Friday afternoon.

 Dumb and dumber...that’s obviously what they think you are.
 Otherwise, the Old Guard (“OG”) wouldn’t be brazen enough to “demote” and “promote” incompetence in the same breath.
 And all on your dime, too.

-Let’s see…a newly created $75,000 taxpayer-funded position with a new title, less responsibility, same oversight (aren’t absentee ballots part of what got us here in the first place?) and absolutely no regard for your rights—particularly when it comes to restoring your confidence in our electoral process.
+Let’s see…, less responsibility, same oversight (aren’t absentee ballots part of what got us here in the first place?) and absolutely no regard for your rights—particularly when it comes to restoring your confidence in our electoral process.
 Even Attorney Hamm’s Investigative Report is of no consequence because it only confirms what we already knew.
 The election day disaster was directly caused by the Director’s actions, inactions and failure to lead.
 Those are the facts.
 But they're not gonna allow a few facts to get in the way, right?

 Here’s the deal…the OG and our Governor have something in common.
 They’ll stop at nothing and spare no expense to get what they want.
 One of my previous blogs was entitled, “BAMN” or “by any means necessary.”
 It applied to our Governor’s actions then, and it certainly applies to the OG’s actions now.